separator-spares-and-equipment-logo

 Centrifuge Oil Return – PDS Air Assist

 If the oil centrifuge is situated some distance away from the oil sump or the drain line is smaller than the recommended size, a pressurized drain system (PDS) may be required to aid drainage.
 As the oil level rises inside the chamber, it lifts the float and actuates a valve connected to an air supply.
 The pressurization of the chamber causes the lube oil to return to the oil sump quicker.
-Air supply above six (6) bar pressure has to be connected to the PDS unit via an air pressure regulator.
+Air supply above 6 bar pressure must be connected to the PDS unit via an air pressure regulator.

 Upgrade your Mechanical Oil Filter on your Progress Rail EMD engines.

-Need a reliable automatic lube oil filtration system?
+eQlyps-automatic-backflushing-mechanical-oil-filterIOW-GroupDo you need a reliable automatic lube oil filtration system?
 The best Progress Rail EMD lube oil filter replacement is the IOW eQlyps mechanical oil filter.
-The IOW eQlyps is a complete filtration solution (primary oil filtration solution).
-It is equipped with the Q series backflushing filter, backflush pump, and IOW MP centrifuge, with remote monitoring technology, which means customers receive the highest level of filtration performance currently available.
+The IOW eQlyps is a comprehensive filtration solution, specifically designed as a primary oil filtration solution.
+It is equipped with the Q series backflushing filter, backflush pump, and IOW MP centrifuge, featuring remote monitoring technology, which enables customers to receive the highest level of filtration performance currently available.
 IOW Group is the only manufacturer that supplies this complete filtration system.

 eQlyps the competition with IOW Group’s complete filtration solution!